Permissionless-Software-Foundation/psf-multisig-approval/README.md

 ```

 ## Get NFT Holder Information
 PS009 uses NFTs as 'homing beacons'.
 It generates a multisignature wallet from the public keys of the NFT holders.
 Finding the addresses and public keys of the NFT holders is a foundational feature of the protocol.
-Here is how you do that:
+All NFTs are connected by the Group Token ID that generated them.

+If the holder of the NFT has not made any transactions, then their public key will not be on the blockchain.
+In that case, the NFT and address will be added to the `keysNotFound` array.
+Those holders will not be included in the multisignature wallet.

 ```javascript
 const groupTokenId = '8e8d90ebdb1791d58eba7acd428ff3b1e21c47fb7aba2ba3b5b815aa0fe7d6d5'